-^{} The outer covering of the external surface of the body, commonly called the cuticle or scarf-skin.

 They occur under three principal forms; and for the investigation of these we shall find it convenient to have recourse to different species.

-The first and most generally distributed form is the Chambered Cnida, as it is also the most elaborately organised.
-I know of no species in which it can be examined under so favourable circumstances as the pretty Madrepore (Caryophyllia Smithii) of our south-western into as close contact as they can be.
-A high power now being put on, examine the organs in question.
+The first and most generally distributed form is the Chambered Cnida, as it is also the most elaborately organized.
+I know of no species in which it can be examined under so favourable circumstances as the pretty Madrepore (Cyathina Smithii) of our south-western coasts; and as I have several specimens of that species in my aquarium, subjects are at hand for our investigation.
+The clear tentacles are, as you perceive, crowned with opaque globular heads; if I should nip off one of these heads and flatten it by means of the compressorium, you would see it literally composed of cnidæ, the ends of which project side by side, as close as they can be packed one against another.

 But still larger examples may be obtained from the craspeda.
-With a smart, sudden blow I break the stony skeleton of the Madrepore in sunder-the flesh tearing apart also; and thus I expose the interior of the living animal.
+With a smart sudden blow I break the stony skeleton of the Madrepore in sunder-the flesh tearing apart also; and thus I expose the interior of the living animal.
 A great number of pellucid ribbons are now seen, very much convoluted, which are named craspeda.
-These are almost composed of large cnida.
+These are almost composed of large cnidæ.

-I remove with fine pliers a small fragment of one of these ribbons, and placing it between the plates of the compressorium, flatten it gradually till the plates are brought
+I remove with fine pliers a small fragment of one of these ribbons, and placing it between the plates of the compressorium, flatten it gradually till the plates are brought into as close contact as they can be.
+A high power now being put on, examine the organs in question.